justmarkham/DAT8/README.md

     * Walkthrough of Python homework with Chipotle data ([code](code/03_python_homework_chipotle.py), [data](data/chipotle.tsv), [article](http://www.nytimes.com/interactive/2015/02/17/upshot/what-do-people-actually-order-at-chipotle.html))

 **Homework:**
 * Complete the [Python homework assignment](code/03_python_homework_chipotle.py) with the Chipotle data, add a commented Python script to your GitHub repo, and submit a link using the homework submission form.
 You have until Tuesday (9/1) to complete this assignment.
+(Note: Pandas, which is covered in class 4, should not be used for this assignment.)

 **Resources:**
 * [Want to understand Python's comprehensions?
 Think in Excel or SQL](http://blog.lerner.co.il/want-to-understand-pythons-comprehensions-think-like-an-accountant/) may be helpful if you are still confused by list comprehensions.